stefanos87/container-kubernetes-tutorials/2-container_environment/README.md

 ![](https://github.com/robipozzi/container-kubernetes-tutorials/blob/master/2-container_environment/images/dir_endpoint.png)

 You can restart Docker container by changing *<YOUR_UPLOAD_DIR>* in *-e UPLOAD_DIR=<YOUR_UPLOAD_DIR>* and see how environment variable change affects the application.

+### Running application as a cri-o container
+The same *Dockerfile* can be used to build and run the application as a cri-o container.
+First you need to build the container image by running the *builda bud* command as follows:

+**buildah bud -t robipozzi/rpozzi-restaurants:1.1 .**

+Once the container image is built, it can be run with the standard podman run command, as follows:

+**podman run -it --name restaurant-app -p 8083:8082 -e UPLOAD_DIR=<YOUR_UPLOAD_DIR> -e EXPOSED_PORT=8083 robipozzi/rpozzi-restaurants:1.1**

+As it can be seen, the same exact construct used with Docker can be applied by using Buildah and Podman.

 ## Automation scripts available
 A *Dockerfile* is provided to build and run the application as a container; plain standard OCI compliant commands (either Docker or Buildah/Podman) can be used to build the container image, push the container image to Docker Hub repository and run it as a container, the following scripts are provided for convenience: